Build a Great Nest.js Blog: Full-Text Search for Posts

 Code Explanation:

-: This function converts the user's input search string (e.g., "nestjs blog") into a special query type that can be matched against atsvector
+: This function converts the user-input search string (e.g., "nestjs blog") into a special query type that can be matched against thetsvector

-to indicate that all words must be matched.- The
+to connect multiple words, indicating that all words must be matched.@@

-is the core of the search operation. ts_rank(...)
+is the core operation that performs the search.ts_rank(...)

-: This function calculates a "relevance rank" based on how well the query terms match the text..orderBy('rank', 'DESC')
+: This function calculates a "relevance rank" based on how well the query terms match the blog post..orderBy('rank', 'DESC')

-: We sort by this rank in descending order to ensure the most relevant articles appear at the top.
+: We sort by this rank in descending order to ensure the most relevant articles are displayed first.

 Next, add a new route in src/posts/posts.controller.ts